DOT Physical Exams - Austin, NV

 What to bring with you to a DOT Physical?

-• CPAP machine data (when applicable)
+• CPAP data usage (if applicable)

-• Recent A1C/blood pressure logs if tracked
+• Recent A1C or blood pressure logs if watched

 What happens if I fail a DOT Physical?

-• No medical card issuance
+• No issuance of Medical card

 What Will Fail a DOT Physical?